Hyperparticle/hyperparticle.github.io/_posts/2018-09-20-erasmus-coursework-in-computational-linguistics.md

 Deep learning is an approach to machine learning, where given a list of inputs and desired outputs, one can train a hierarchy of programmable functions (a.k.a. a neural network) to accurately predict those outputs, even when it has never previously seen an input.
 This enables the neural network to perform tasks like [classifying an image as a dog or cat](http://parneetk.github.io/blog/cnn-cifar10/), [transcribing speech audio to text](https://blog.manash.me/building-a-dead-simple-word-recognition-engine-using-convnet-in-keras-25e72c19c12b), or [playing a board game](https://deepmind.com/research/alphago/).

-During training, one can visualize how different optimizers try to get to a reasonable solution.
+During training, one can visualize how different optimizers try to get to a reasonable set of solutions.
 I like to imagine reaching a solution as a ball rolling down a bumpy hill.

 ![Optimizers 2](/public/img/optimizers-2.gif)
 ![Optimizers 4](/public/img/optimizers-4.gif)